cereallarceny/mac-dev-setup/README.md

 Read more about LESS on their page here: http://lesscss.org/

+## MAMP

+Sometimes it's useful to be able to spin up an easy Apache, MySQL, and PHP installation.
+You never know what you'll be getting into!

+### Install

+To install this, run the following

+    $ brew cask install mamp

+## Transmit

+Transmit is an FTP client and it does cost $30 or so, but it's very worth it.
+Best FTP client there is!

+### Install

+To install this, run the following

+    $ brew cask install transmit

+## Codekit

+Codekit abstracts the process of CSS (or Sass, Less, or Stylus) and Javascript (or Coffeescript) minification, concatenation, and code hinting from the console.
+It can be really useful for also managing Bower packages.
+This can be really useful to a front-end developer when you don't want to install Grunt or Gulp and build your own compilation files.
+Overall, it can save you from some mminor headaches, but it costs $30.

+### Install

+To install this, run the following

+    $ brew cask install codekit

 ## Heroku

 [Heroku](http://www.heroku.com/), if you're not already familiar with it, is a [Platform-as-a-Service](http://en.wikipedia.org/wiki/Platform_as_a_service) (PaaS) that makes it really easy to deploy your apps online.
 There are other similar solutions out there, but Heroku was among the first and is currently the most popular.
 Not only does it make a developer's life easier, but I find that having Heroku deployment in mind when building an app forces you to follow modern app development [best practices](http://www.12factor.net/).